 My story is just one of many.
 There is no once-size-fits-all approach to managing and treating endometriosis, and each woman will have her own story to tell.
 One of the most beautiful silver linings that has come out of this disease for me is the deep call to serve others dealing with similar struggles.
 1 in 10 women are living with endometriosis, and yet it is one of the most underfunded, under diagnosed diseases out there.
 WE DESERVE BETTER.

-When I graduated from the Acupuncture and Integrative Medicine College, I knew that I had to build a reproductive health practice that could be a space for women to feel supported as they face endometriosis.
-Being able to support other women through this incredibly challenging and under recognized disease has provided me with a kind of gratitude I can’t begin to describe.
-I don’t have all of the answers, but I’ve learned a helluva lot in the past decade on how to manage endometriosis naturally, and I genuinely enjoy sharing what I’ve learned and continue to learn.
+When I graduated from the Acupuncture and Integrative Medicine College, I knew that I had to build a reproductive health practice that could be a space for people to feel supported as they face endometriosis.
+Being able to support others through this incredibly challenging and under recognized disease has provided me with a kind of gratitude I can’t begin to describe.
+I don’t have all of the answers, but I’ve learned a helluva lot in the past 15 years on how to manage endometriosis naturally, and I genuinely enjoy sharing what I’ve learned and continue to learn.
 There is hope, and you are not alone in this.

 If you have endometriosis, or suspect you have endometriosis: we see you, we hear you, we’re here for you.
 Your pain is real.
 You deserve to be heard.
 You deserve to be helped, and we would love to be a part of your journey.